44 Free To-Do List & Checklist Templates (Word, Excel, PDF)

 Frequently Asked Questions

-What are different checklist list templates?
+What are different checklist templates?

 How long should a to-do list be?

-A good to-do list will have no more than 12 tasks and no less than 6.
+A good list will have no more than 12 tasks and no less than 6.
 But it depends on the type and complexity of your work.

 Conclusion